ProSource | 9/12/2015 | Expert Advice

 Week 2: Define Your Dream Room

 Put together a project plan to identify your timeline, budget considerations, lifestyle demands, remodeling goals, appliances, fixtures and furnishing considerations and design preferences.
 Be sure to keep all contact and product information relating to your home remodel project together.
+The myProSource Project Center is the perfect location to do such a thing.

 Weeks 2-3: Design Phase

 If your project happens to be a kitchen or bath, your ProSource Account Manager will help you schedule an appointment with one of our expert onsite kitchen and bath designers to create a custom room that meets your individual needs and personal budget.
+You can also access a request form to schedule a visit online or request a kitchen and bath design within your project center once you sign up.

 If you’re working with your own designer to create a custom laundry room, wet bar, recreation room, master suite or other space, this is when you’ll want to have your designs drawn out to the correct specifications, complete with a line item estimate.
+Once design renderings and estimates are complete, they will be loaded into your project to view.

 Weeks 4-6: Shopping Time!